schatsu/Laravel-Restaurant-Reservation/README.md

 ## Getting Started
 To get started with the project, follow these steps:
 1. Clone the repository.
+2. Configure mail settings.
-2. Configure the Laravel queue system.
+3. Configure the Laravel queue system.
-3. Set up email notification settings.
+4. Set up email notification settings.

 ## Packages and libraries